 The Belgian Sheepdog is a light, graceful, square-built dog covered in a medium-long, straight, solid-black coat.
 It has a powerful, flat-topped head with a pointed muzzle, black nose and triangle-shaped ears that point straight up.
 Its dark brown eyes have an alert and intelligent expression.
 It has a thick neck, level back and a low-hanging tail.
 Overall, the Belgian Sheepdog exudes beauty and strength.

 The Belgian Sheepdog is a loyal, friendly and affectionate friend.
 It may have a strong working-dog background, but it craves companionship and family time above everything else.
-Highly protective of its family, property and territory, the Belgian Sheepdog is a passionate but restrained watchdog.
+Highly protective of its family, property and territory, it is a passionate but restrained watchdog.
 An alert and watchful companion to children, it flourishes when given a steady dose of good-natured play and affection.

 The Belgian Sheepdog can live as long as 14 years.
 A relatively healthy breed, some Belgian Sheepdogs can develop skin allergies, eye problems and hip dysplasia.
 Its long, straight coat needs a good, daily brushing.
-The Belgian Sheepdog likes to be busy.
+It likes to be busy.
 From an early age, keep it active and socially challenged.
 It truly thrives on love, attention, affection and tasks.

 One of Belgium’s four sheepdog varieties, the Belgian Sheepdog (also known as the Belgian Shepherd Groenendael) was named for the Belgian city of the same name.
-A popular sheepdog worldwide, the Belgian Sheepdog is valued for its versatility as a working dog, police dog and companion.
+A popular sheepdog worldwide, it is valued for its versatility as a working dog, police dog and companion.